Thracian language

 The Thracian language (/ˈθreɪʃən/) is an extinct and poorly attested language, spoken in ancient times in Southeast Europe by the Thracians.
-The linguistic affinities of the Thracian language are poorly understood, but it is generally agreed that it was an Indo-European language with satem features.
+The linguistic affinities of the Thracian language are poorly understood, but it is generally agreed that it was an Indo-European language.

-A contemporary, neighboring language, Dacian is usually regarded as closely related to Thracian.
-However, there is insufficient evidence with respect to either language to ascertain the nature of this relationship.

 The point at which Thracian became extinct is a matter of dispute.
 However, it is generally accepted that Thracian was still in use in the 6th century AD: Antoninus of Piacenza wrote in 570 that there was a monastery in the Sinai, at which the monks spoke Greek, Latin, Syriac, Egyptian, and Bessian – a Thracian dialect.

-Other theories about Thracian remain controversial.
-A classification put forward by some linguists, such as Harvey Mayer, suggests that Thracian (and Dacian) belonged to the Baltic branch of Indo-European, or at least is closer to Baltic than any other Indo-European branch.
+A classification put forward by Harvey Mayer, suggests that Thracian (and Dacian) belonged to the Baltic branch of Indo-European, or at least is closer to Baltic than any other Indo-European branch.
 However, this theory has not achieved the status of a general consensus among linguists.
 These are among many competing hypotheses regarding the classification and fate of Thracian.

 Geographic distribution

 The Thracian language or languages were spoken in what is now Bulgaria, Romania, North Macedonia, Northern Greece, European Turkey and in parts of Bithynia (North-Western Asiatic Turkey).

-Modern-day Eastern Serbia is usually considered by paleolinguists to have been a Daco-Moesian language area.
-Moesian (after Vladimir Georgiev et al.) is grouped with the Dacian language.